Phonon condensation and cooling via nonlinear feedback

-\emph{Phonon statistics and coherence of the lowest mode}. -- So far, we have only discussed the vibration energy in each mode and shown the feedback can give rise to the phonon condensation in the lowest mode.
-To gain more information about the feedback-induced steady state, we investigate the phonon statistics of the lowest mode.
-Figure (\ref{fig:phononstatistics}a)-(\ref{fig:phononstatistics}b) shows the phase portrait of the lowest mode without and with feedback.
-Without feedback, the phase portrait is peaked at the origin, which is consistent with the result of a thermal Brownian motion.
-With feedback, however, the phase portrait has a ring shape, which is similar to the phase portrait of a phonon laser \cite{pettit2019optical,wen2020coherent} and indicates the existence of amplitude coherence.
+\emph{Phase space distribution and coherence of the fundamental mode}. -- So far, we have only discussed the vibration energy in each mode and shown that the feedback can give rise to phonon condensation in the fundamental mode.
+To gain more information about the feedback-induced steady state, we investigate the phase space distribution of the fundamental mode.
+The phase space distribution is often described by the Wigner function.
+In the high-temperature limit considered here, the quantum Wigner function is well approximated by the classical probability distribution in phase space, which can be simulated using classical Langevin equations.
+Figures~\ref{fig:phononstatistics}a and \ref{fig:phononstatistics}b display the phase space distribution of the fundamental mode without and with feedback.
+Without feedback, the distribution is centered at the origin, consistent with thermal Brownian motion.
+With feedback, however, the distribution exhibits a ring shape, which is similar to that of a phonon laser \cite{pettit2019optical,wen2020coherent} and indicates the existence of amplitude coherence.

-To give a further comparison of the phonon statistics without and with feedback, we show the phonon-number (energy) distribution of the lowest mode in Fig. (\ref{fig:phononstatistics}c)-(\ref{fig:phononstatistics}d).
-Without feedback, the phonon distribution follows the exponential distribution of thermal Boltzmann statistics.
-With feedback, the phonon distribution shifts from Boltzmann statistics to super-Poissonian statistics, where the most probable phonon number (energy) is non-zero.
-For an ideal coherent state, the variance of the phonon distribution is equal to the mean.
-The variance ($\sim19$) we obtained from Fig. (\ref{fig:phononstatistics}d) is greater than the mean ($\sim10$), but it is much smaller than the variance ($\sim100$) of a thermal state with the same mean phonon number (energy), indicating the existence of strong thermal noise squeezing.
-The second order correlation function $g^{(2)}(0)$ obtained from the phonon distribution is $g^{(2)}(0)=\langle E_1^2\rangle/\langle E_1\rangle^2=1.17$, which is close to the $g^{(2)}(0)$ value of the coherent state.
+To further compare the statistical properties without and with feedback, we show the energy distribution of the fundamental mode in Figures~\ref{fig:phononstatistics}c and \ref{fig:phononstatistics}d (blue solid line).
+Without feedback, the energy distribution follows the exponential distribution of thermal Boltzmann statistics.
+With feedback, the energy distribution shifts from Boltzmann statistics to a distribution whose most probable energy is nonzero.
+The variance ($\approx 19$) observed in Fig.~\ref{fig:phononstatistics}d exceeds the mean ($\approx 10$), yet remains significantly below the variance ($\approx 110$) of a thermal state with the same mean energy, indicating substantial suppression of thermal amplitude fluctuations.
+Furthermore, the second-order correlation function $g^{(2)}(0)$ obtained from the energy distribution is $g^{(2)}(0)=\langle E_1^2\rangle/\langle E_1\rangle^2=1.17$, which is close to the $g^{(2)}(0)$ value of the ideal coherent state ($g^{(2)}(0)=1$).